Need help choosing better focus keywords in WordPress?

 Frequently Asked Questions

-🚦 How do I learn how competitive a keyword is?
+How do I know if a keyword is competitive?

-Find 2 keywords that are very similar.
-These can be synonyms or even date keywords that include the current year if it's a time-sensitive topic.
-Use the primary keyword in your page title, URL, SEO title, meta description, and a couple times in the content.
-The secondary keyword should be sprinkled in these areas as a partial match - it does not have to be an exact match!
+Find two keywords that are very similar.
+They can be synonyms or even date keywords that include the current year.
+Use the primary keyword in your post title, URL, SEO title, and a couple times in the content.
+The secondary keyword are usually sprinkled in these areas as a partial match.

 Do not use Google Keyword Planner to research SEO keywords.
 It's designed specifically for AdWords and the competition is also reflected in Adwords, not organic search results.

-If you found this post helpful, please share – I would appreciate it.
-And if you have any questions about Yoast focus keywords or Yoast in general, drop me a line in the comments.
+If you found this post helpful, please share – I would appreciate it!